 Since 1993, AgSource purchased the first food and environmental lab.
 The cooperative has also expanded its services outside of Minnesota, Iowa and Wisconsin adding facilities in Jerome, Idaho and Lincoln, Nebraska.

 At the time CRI formed, the cooperative's A.I. organization was known as 21st Century Genetics.
 In early 1995, Noba, Inc., a cattle breeding cooperative based in Tiffin, Ohio, joined CRI.
 Noba and 21st Century Genetics had been working together under a marketing agreement since 1993.

 In mid-1995, Federated Genetics, headquartered in Ithaca, N.Y., 21st Century Genetics and Noba, Inc. began representing each other in their respective marketing areas.
 In 1996, Federated Genetics was renamed Genex Cooperative, Inc. and became the third A.I. organization to join CRI.

 In 1999, CRI delegates voted to consolidate the three A.I. subsidiaries into a single organization called Genex Cooperative, Inc. Since, Genex has provided bovine semen, service and programs throughout the United States and Canada.
 CRI's International Division has provided similar products across the globe.

-Both CRI subsidiaries are governed by an operating board of directors.
-Producer members within each subsidiary elect fellow members to serve as delegates.
+CRI subsidiaries AgSource and Genex are governed by an operating board of directors.
+Producer members within both subsidiaries elect fellow members to serve as delegates.
 Delegates elect directors for their subsidiary and provide input to their subsidiary board.
-The CRI board is comprised of members from each subsidiary board of directors.
+The CRI board is comprised of members from both the AgSource and Genex boards of directors.